Murphy to hold COVID-19 briefing Wednesday

-Joining the governor will be Department of Health Deputy Commissioner for Public Health Services Dr. David Adinaro, Dr. Eddy Bresnitz and State Police Superintendent Colonel Patrick Callahan.
+Joining the governor will be Department of Health Commissioner Judy Persichilli, Dr. Eddy Bresnitz and State Police Superintendent Colonel Patrick Callahan.

 For most people, the coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.